-- Consider treating your giftee to an outing or takeout from their favourite restaurant, or buy them a gift certificate.
+- Treat your giftee to an outing or takeout from their favourite restaurant, or buy them a gift certificate.

-- Little Ray’s Nature Centre is offering special experiences including private zoo tours to see exotic species including reptiles, as well as encounters with a live sloth!
+- Little Ray’s Nature Centre offers special experiences including private zoo tours to see exotic species including reptiles, as well as private encounters with a live sloth!

 - Did you know you can take woolly animals like llamas and alpacas for a walk at a local farm?
-This therapeutic outdoor experience is available at Jock River Alpaca and Llama Farm and Serendipity Farm and Sanctuary, both located in the countryside southwest of Ottawa.
+This therapeutic outdoor experience is available at Maple Hill Urban Farm located in the Greenbelt just west of downtown, and Jock River Alpaca and Llama Farm in the countryside southwest of Ottawa.